GabeScott/standard-works-vault/General Conference/1979 April - “Feed My Sheep”.md

 Moroni, the Book of Mormon prophet, taught of the careful attention given to the newly baptized then:

-“And after they had been received unto baptism, and were wrought upon and cleansed by the power of the Holy Ghost, they were numbered among the people of the church of Christ; and their names were taken, that they might be remembered and nourished by the good word of God, to keep them in the right way, to keep them continually watchful unto prayer” (Moro.
-6:4; italics added).
+“And after they had been received unto baptism, and were wrought upon and cleansed by the power of the Holy Ghost, they were *numbered among the people* of the church of Christ; and *their names were taken,* that *they might be remembered* and *nourished* by the good word of God, to keep them in the right way, to keep them continually watchful unto prayer” ([[Moroni 6.4|Moro.
+6:4]]; italics added).

 In many areas of the world we have converts that need to be remembered with care and love and encouraged and kept in the right way, as Moroni stated.
 But the couples with the experience who could assist are usually living elsewhere.
 We need the help of seasoned Church members who can provide the training, encouragement, and, above all, the compassionate concern.